 The verdict: A propane water heater is a clean alternative to natural gas, but may be more expensive to use.

-Electric water heaters are typically less expensive to install than gas water heaters, but much more expensive than gas over time.
-Electric water heaters cost about twice as much to operate when compared to natural gas.
+Electric units are typically less expensive to install than gas water heaters, but much more expensive than gas over time.
+Electric units cost about twice as much to operate when compared to natural gas.
 As far as the environment goes, electric takes the cake as the most eco friendly fuel source.

 The verdict: If you value the environment above all else, an electric water heater is the way to go.